dominictarr/stream-spec/states.markdown

 ```

 A strict `ReadableStream` must not emit 'data' or 'end' when in the paused state.
-In `0.8` most core node streams are now strict.
+In `0.8` node http streams are now strict.

 ## read / pause (loose)